solveCGE/solveOLG_doc/README.md

 # solveOLG model documentation
-Short documentation of the AK-OLG-model solved in `solveOLG_...` codes.
+Short documentation of the AK-OLG-model solved in `solveCGE/solveOLG_...` codes.

 Compile solveOLG_doc.qmd as follows
 ```